veertuinc/anka-docs/arm/Getting Started/creating-your-first-vm.md

 ![installer with pkg]({{< siteurl >}}images/arm/getting-started/creating-your-first-vm/ui.png)
 3. Be patient while it's creating.

-Once the VM is created, you will see it on the sidebar.
-Hooray!
+Once the VM is created, you will see it on the sidebar -- Hooray!

 {{< hint warning >}}
 Suspending VMs is currently not available.